Active Sampling for the Quickest Detection of Markov Networks: Main Results

-Based on the measures defined in~\eqref{eq:cc1},~\eqref{eq:cc2}, and~\eqref{eq:I0*}, in this subsection we analyze the average delay in the asymptote of growing $n$.
-For this purpose, we first focus on the homogeneous settings, and establish the optimality of stopping and terminal decision rules characterized in~\eqref{eq:th1}--\eqref{eq:SPRT}.
-Next, we compare the gain of the proposed sequential approach to that of the non-sequential approach analyzed in~\cite{Anandkumar:IT09}.
-Finally, we generalize the results to the heterogeneous settings.
-The following theorem provides a lower bound on the average delay for any feasible solution to problem~\eqref{eq:Opt} when the network has a homogeneous correlation structure. \begin{theorem}[Delay Lower Bound -- Homogeneous Structures] \textcolor{black}{In a network with a homogeneous correlation model,} any feasible solution of problem~\eqref{eq:Opt} with the stopping time $\tau_n $, in the asymptote of large $n$ satisfies
+\end{example} Based on the measures $I_\ell$ and $I^*\ell$ in homogeneous and heterogeneous settings, respectively, next, we analyze the average stopping time.
+We first focus on the homogeneous setting and establish the optimality of stopping and terminal decision rules characterized in~\eqref{eq:th1}--\eqref{eq:SPRT} and then generalize the results to the heterogeneous setting.
+The following lemma will be instrumental in evaluating the average stopping time. \begin{lemma} For the choices of ${\alpha}$ and ${\beta}$ that satisfy \eqref{eq:asymp:as}, in the homogeneous and heterogeneous networks we have

+almost surely. \end{lemma} \begin{proof} See Appendix~\ref{app:lemma:kappa}. \end{proof} The following theorem provides a universal (algorithm-independent) lower bound on the average delay for any feasible solution to problem~\eqref{eq:Opt} when the network has a homogeneous dependency structure. \begin{theorem}[Homogeneous Structures -- Delay Converse] \textcolor{black}{In a homogeneous network with information constants $I_0$ and $I_1$}, any feasible solution of problem~\eqref{eq:Opt} with the stopping time $\tau_n $ satisfies